-Located on the east side of the Malaysian Peninsular on the coast of the Gulf of Thailand, you will probably need to stop at Chumphon en route from Bangkok to the islands of Koh Tao, Koh Phangan and Koh Samui.
+Located on the east side of the Malaysian Peninsular on the coast of the Gulf of Thailand, many travellers stop briefly at Chumphon en route by train or bus from Bangkok to the popular islands of Koh Tao, Koh Phangan and Koh Samui.

 The friendly local inhabitants of Chumpon – a spectacled langur.